 This post is in continuation with a previous one and part of my Lansdowne Travelogue.
-I and a cousin of mine made this trip in first week of September 2015.
-We traveled from Delhi to Lansdowne on Day 1; spent Day 2 sightseeing in Lansdowne; and traveled back to Delhi on Day 3.
+I and a cousin of mine made this trip in the first week of September 2015.
+We traveled from Delhi to Lansdowne on Day 1, spent Day 2 sightseeing in Lansdowne, and traveled back to Delhi on Day 3.
 Details of Day 2 are described in the article below.
 To read the previous part of this travelogue about our journey from Delhi, please click on the link below.

 Journey So Far: Delhi to Lansdowne – A Weekend Drive